We’ve been giving trains a second lease of life beyond the scrapyard since 2022.

 An Introduction to Rail Tags:

-I’m born and raised in London.
-Meaning I’ve been used to the sights and sounds of trains and an enthusiast before I learnt to how to walk.
-The first train I went on which sparked my interest in trains is the 1973 Stock.
+I’ve been used to the sights and sounds of trains and an avid enthusiast before I learnt to how to walk.
+The first train I remember going on as a kid was the Piccadilly Line 1973 Stock.

-I remember long ago jumping on a train from my local station at the time to go to Heathrow Airport to watch the planes take off and land with my grandfather.
-There was something so captivating about trains to my young mind.
-Maybe it was the colourful and sleek design of the 1973 Stock mixed with a stunning LU corporate livery or the thunderous sounds of shoe clatter and hearing them roar into the station and fill up what was once an empty platform.
+Long ago me and my grandfather would jump on a train from our local station at the time to go to Heathrow Airport to watch planes take off and land.
+There was something so captivating about trains and the railway environment to my young mind.
+Maybe it was the colourful and sleek design of the 1973 Stock mixed with a stunning LU corporate livery or hearing the thunderous sounds of shoe clatter and them roaring into a platform bringing life to a quiet station.

-When I was in my teens I distinctly remember seeing trains I’ve adored and grown up with like the C69/77 & D78 Stock go into retirement. and replaced by the S7 Stock.
-It was sad realising they would disappear forever from our Underground network.
-Most were scrapped and turned into things like cans and razor blades, completely unrecognisable from the hard working life they once had and never to be seen again.
+When I was a teen I remember seeing trains I’ve grown up around with like the C69/77 & D78 Stock go into retirement and replaced by the S Stock.
+It was sad realising they were to disappear forever from the Underground network.
+Most scrapped and turned into things like cans and razor blades, completely devoid of the hard working life they once had and mostly forgotten about, only living on in memory.

-As a rail enthusiast myself I get how much of a sad sight it is to see great workhorses come to the end of their working lives, especially the ones you really love knowing one day you’ll wake up and jump on a train realising it wasn’t what it once was.
-Times always change and we’ll see this cycle continue for as long as our railways exist, it is something I find very exciting about the railways.
+As a rail enthusiast myself I understand much of the emotion behind seeing great workhorses come to the end of their working lives, especially the ones you have found great memories with realising you’ll wake up and jump on the same line realising it wasn’t what it once was.
+Times always change and we’ll see the cycle of the new replacing the old continue for as long as our railways exist, which is something that intrigued me in my later teen hood.

-Despite these times I always found a bit of excitement when it came to the chance of collecting pieces from these vehicles, saving whatever I could to cherish my memories and what once ran on such familiar rails.
-I remember scouring eBay and anywhere else trying to find parts from the C & D Stock trains.
+Despite the times I have always found a sense of excitement when it comes to the chance of collecting parts from these vehicles, saving whatever I could to cherish the memories of what once ran on such familiar rails.
+I still tread over, I would scour eBay and anywhere else trying to find parts from the C & D Stock trains which were the first trains of my childhood to go.

-Rail Tags came about as nothing but an idea in my mind a few years ago.
-As an aviation enthusiast too I found it awesome being able to collect tags of aircraft skin that flew over my head as a child such as the British Airways Airbus A319s and Boeing 747-400s, not forgetting other aircraft I am generally fond of such as the F14 Tomcat.
+Rail Tags came about as an idea in my mind a few years ago.
+As an aviation enthusiast too I found it awesome to be able to commemorative tags made from aircraft skin that flew over my head as a child living close to Heathrow such as the British Airways Airbus A319s and Boeing 747-400s, not forgetting other aircraft I like such as the F14 Tomcat Figher Aircraft.

-I remember thinking to myself how much I would love to see this done with trains, it would have been perfect.
-There came a point in my mind where I said to myself if the opportunity arose I would give it a go… which happened not too long after, all this came to fruition thanks to seeing a MK3 panel for sale one day and realising that the stars had aligned.
-It has been a remarkable journey since that day bringing me new insight into our industry and learning in depth about different types of rolling stock as well as engaging wherever possible with like minded people passionate about rolling stock, especially the preservation sector.
+I remember thinking to myself why it hadn’t be tried with trains and how much I would love to see this done, it would have been perfect to see.
+There came a point where I said to myself if the opportunity arose I would give it a go…. which happened not too long after this thought in 2021.
+All of this came to fruition thanks to seeing a FGW MK3 panel for sale one day and realising that the stars had aligned.
+Since then has been a remarkable journey bringing me new insight into our industry and learning in depth about different types of rolling stock when producing an edition as well as engaging wherever possible with like minded people passionate about trains, especially the preservation sector who’s main goal is to share our memories and achievements with future generations

-Maybe one day we’ll be able to contribute to saving and preserving a train ourselves?
-If you asked me what I would do anything to save, it would be the grafting and nostalgic 1973 Stock which has helped carry people to and from Heathrow since the eighties, as well as carrying me to my passion of trains.
+Hopefully one day we’ll be able to contribute towards saving and preserving a train ourselves?
+If you asked me what I would do anything to save, it would be the 1973 Stock which has been a staple of carrying people to and from Heathrow since the eighties, revolutionising rail travel to one of the biggest airports in the world, and not forgetting my personal connection to the 73 Stock mentioned above.

 Meet Sam, my good friend and Rail Tags’ Graphics Designer: